 It should be able to recognize and classify entities texts into pre-defined categories such as name, place, or other such other nouns.

 It cannot separate sentences into subject or object and other parts of speech such as adjectives, verbs, or pronouns.
 It needs to be more accurate.

-Sentiment analysis does not have the skill to identify sarcasm, irony, comedy properly.
-It usually needs a human to make it understand.
+Sentiment analysis does not have the skill to identify sarcasm, irony, or comedy properly.
+It usually needs human input to help it understand.

 Due to the casual nature of writing on social media, NLP tools sometimes provide inaccurate sentimental tones.

 Sentiment analysis is not adept at understanding visual queues.